Go to Reviews.org US Edition

 The only downside of that is that you don’t save any money off the cost of the device itself.
 Still, it’s a good option for people who need a SIM and data with their iPad who don’t want to pay the full price upfront.

 Let’s take a look at the most popular plans for each iPad from Telstra, Optus and Vodafone.

 Outright Apple iPad price in Australia

 Before we dive into your options for getting an iPad on a plan, let’s take a look at how much it would cost you to purchase each model outright.
 That way, you can decide whether it’s worth paying off over time or fronting the cost outright for a WiFi or WiFi + Cellular iPad.

 The bulk-standard Apple iPad has become the (more) affordable entry point to the iPad family.
 It’s not quite as powerful as the M2 iPad Pro or M1 Apple iPad Air but its A12 bionic chip is still no slouch.
 You also sacrifice a little bit of screen space with the 10.9-inch Apple iPad but for some, it will be a perfect size.
 Below, you’ll find the most popular plans in Australia for the 64GB and 256GB Apple iPad (10th Gen.).

 Apple iPad Pro plans

 The most expensive iPad in the family is the large and powerful iPad Pro.
-Currently, select variants of the iPad Pro 4 and the 2021 iPad Pro are available across Telstra, Optus and Vodafone.
+Currently, all variants of the iPad Pro 11-inch (4th gen) and the iPad Pro 12.9-inch (6th gen) are available across Telstra, Optus and Vodafone.
 Below, you’ll find the most popular plans available for each iPad Pro model and storage variant.

 Apple iPad Air plans